 For its first ten years, BALLE focused its work on helping to move local economies onto the national agenda and to catalyze local business networks by resourcing and supporting them.
 We believed, and still do, that the most direct route to change comes from local businesses working together to address the economic, environmental and societal challenges of their own communities.

 We have learned over the years, that whether these networks are formal membership organizations or even just a monthly potluck group, by strengthening the connections to each other, we are a force to be reckoned with.
 We’ve also learned that there are many different ways to gather and take action locally.

-So in 2012 BALLE adopted a broader, more inclusive model that allows everyone to join.
-So now, within our network we have urban manufacturing alliances, economic development offices of cities pursuing localism, and a triple bottom line bank that offers regular brown bag lectures to help their businesses succeed.
+In 2012 BALLE adopted a broader, more inclusive model that allows everyone to join.
+Now within our network we have urban manufacturing alliances, economic development offices of cities pursuing Localism, and a triple bottom line bank that offers regular brown bag lectures to help their businesses succeed.
 BALLE members connect locally to take action at home and connect nationally to find the people, ideas and resources they need to succeed.
 We all benefit from better ideas and a stronger voice.